celadonfish/brevifolia-hugo/README.md

 ```

 For menu internationalization/translation, see [Multilingual Mode: Menus](https://gohugo.io/content-management/multilingual/#menus).
+-->

 ### Internationalisation (i18n)

-Tale supports using other languages than English.
-Language files for the texts Tale uses are provided in the `i18n` directory.
+Brevifolia supports using other languages than English.
+Language files for the texts Brevifolia uses are provided in the `i18n` directory.
 The default language is English.
 To switch languages, add the key `defaultContentLanguage` to your `config.toml` file.
 For example:

 ```
 defaultContentLanguage = "nl"